 Tenon's capsule is elastic connective tissue that attaches to the optic nerve posteriorly and is pierced by all of the extraocular muscles except the levator palpebrae superioris.
 When surgery is performed, care must be taken not to compromise Tenon's capsule 10 mm posterior to the limbus.
 Otherwise, adipose tissue may prolapse and cause adhesions which could limit extraocular movement.

-There are other complications which may result from medial rectus surgery, which also may result from other rectus muscle surgery.
+There are other complications that may result from medial rectus surgery, which also may result from other rectus muscle surgery.
 Unsatisfactory alignment is the most common complication and may require additional surgery to correct this.
 Refractive changes may occur when two rectus muscles of one eye are operated, and this may resolve over months.
-Other possible surgical complications include diplopia, perforation of the sclera and postoperative infections.
+Other possible surgical complications include diplopia, perforation of the sclera, and postoperative infections.
 Although uncommon, serious infections may result after strabismus surgery, including pre-septal or orbital cellulitis and endophthalmitis.

 The function of the medial rectus muscle can be assessed along with the other extraocular muscles during the clinical exam.
 The movement of the extraocular muscles can be assessed by having the patient look in nine directions.
 Starting with the primary gaze, followed by the secondary positions (up, down, left, and right) and the tertiary positions (up and right, up and left, down and right, down and left).
 The clinician can test these positions by having the patient follow the clinician's finger trace a wide letter "H" in the air.

-Further tests of ocular alignment can be tested further by several methods, including cover tests, corneal light reflex, dissimilar image tests and dissimilar target tests.
+Further tests of ocular alignment can be tested further by several methods, including cover tests, corneal light reflex, dissimilar image tests, and dissimilar target tests.
 Since many patients with extraocular muscle abnormalities are young children, the clinician may need to employ various clever means such as using toys or other objects to elicit the cooperation of the child.

 Strabismus, or ocular misalignment, can be caused by abnormalities in binocular vision or abnormalities of neuromuscular control.
-Weakness, injury or paralysis that involves the medial rectus muscle can be involved in strabismus.
+Weakness, injury, or paralysis that involves the medial rectus muscle can be involved in strabismus.
 Though multiple conditions exist, only a few are mentioned here.

 The prefix "eso" refers to a condition where the eye is rotated so the cornea deviates nasally and the fovea is rotated temporally.
 Esotropia refers to an esodeviation that is constant.
 Incomitant deviation occurs when the abnormality changes with the direction of gaze or the fixating eye.
 Therefore, incomitant esotropia is an eye that is deviated nasally and changes depending on gaze or fixation.
 Medial rectus muscle restriction or compression may cause incomitant esotropia.
 Several conditions may cause this such as thyroid myopathy, medial orbital wall fracture, Duane syndrome, or post-surgical excessively resected medial rectus muscle.